lhofbauer/uk-mosem/docs/index.rst

 UK-MOSEM is the UK Multi-scale Open Source Energy Model.
 It is using the `fratoo <https://github.com/lhofbauer/fratoo>`_ framework – an open-source multi-scale modelling framework based on `OSeMOSYS <http://www.osemosys.org/>`_.

 This documentation currently mainly includes information about each of the data processing steps part of the UK-MOSEM workflow.
-Additional context is planned to be added once the underlying monograph has been published.
+Additional context is planned to be added once a related monograph has been published.

 Contents
 ========